MrBryanS/C10-SVG-Logo-Maker-with-Testing/README.md

     Answer questions as prompted.

-    A new [logo.svg](logo.svg) is created.
+    A new logo.svg file is then created.

 ## Program Demo:

-Recording of the finished program:
+Recording of the finished program is here:

+    [recordingOfProgramRunning\Run Test Suite and then Create 3 Logos.webm]

 ## Testing